aroemers/crustimoney/API.md

 # <a name="crustimoney.combinators.experimental">crustimoney.combinators.experimental</a>

 Experimental combinators.
-Anything can happen with them.
+These may get promoted, or changed, or dismissed.

-  These combinators do not have a string- or data-driven syntax (yet).
-  To use them with those grammar syntaxes, you can use the `other-parsers` parameter of their respective `create-parser` functions, like:
+  These combinators are not available in the string- or data-driven grammar (yet).
+To use them with those, you can use the `other-parsers` parameter of their respective `create-parser` functions, like: